The Truth About Bioavailability of Colloidal Silver

 Silver is a noble metal and in its elemental state (metallic, not ionic) does not readily combine to form compounds.
 The biological activity of metallic silver nanoparticles does not require that the silver combines with biological material in the body.
 Its action is one of being a catalyst, and as such, it remains unchanged from its original form (silver nanoparticles).

 Silver nanoparticles, which are the predominant form of silver in true colloidal silver products, do not dissolve nor are they metabolized in the human body.
 They enter the body as silver nanoparticles, they circulate in the bloodstream and then leave the body and always remain as silver nanoparticles.
 They perform their catalytic action while in the form of silver nanoparticles; their effectiveness is determined by their particle surface area.
 For more details, see Particle Surface Area and Effectiveness.

-Notice that the definition of bioavailability only concerns the amount of drug (or other substance) that reaches systemic circulation, it does not have anything to do with the ability of the substance to be metabolized by the body.
-It does not have anything to do with the substance being water soluble or combining with biological tissue.
-These are important to remember because so much has been written that claims that silver nanoparticles are not bioavailable, when clearly any such statement is false.
+Notice that the definition of bioavailability only concerns the amount of drug (or other substance) that reaches the systemic circulation, it does not have anything to do with the ability of the substance to be metabolized by the body.
+It does not have anything to do with the substance being water-soluble or combining with biological tissue.
+These are important to remember because so much has been written that claims that silver nanoparticles are not bioavailable when clearly any such statement is false.
 If they were not bioavailable, they would not enter the bloodstream.

 The section below is excerpted from the Merck Manual of Diagnosis and Therapy, Section 22 Clinical Pharmacology.

 bioavailability – Extent to which–and sometimes rate at which–the active moiety (drug or metabolite) enters systemic circulation, thereby gaining access to the site of action.
 The physicochemical properties of a drug govern its absorptive potential, but the properties of the dosage form (which partly depend on its design and manufacture) can largely determine drug bioavailability.